ewhacll/ewhacll.github.io/_news/2024-10-12-kasa-conference.md

 ---
 layout: news_detail
-title: The 2024 KASA conference
+title: The 2024 KASA Conference
 date: 2024-10-12 20:00:00 +0900
 image: 24kasa.jpeg
 detail: "Dr. Yim and CLL members attended the 2024 KASA conference.
 The conference was held on October 12.
 One oral presentation and eleven posters were presented."